MistaVikz/GHG-Pro/README.md

 If you want to generate sample data for testing purposes, you can use the generate_project_risk_data.py script located in the scripts directory.
 To generate sample data, run the following command: python scripts/generate_project_risk_data.py

-By default, this script will generate 100 test projects with 5 risk buckets and 5 risk factors and save them to an Excel file named GHG_Data.xlsx.
+By default, this script will generate 100 test projects with 5 risk buckets and 5 risk factors and save them to an Excel file named GHG_Data.xlsx in the data directory.
 You can specify the number of test projects, risk buckets, and risk factors to generate by passing optional command line arguments, like this: python scripts/generate_project_risk_data.py -p 10 -b 3 -f 4

 Replace 10 with the desired number of test projects, 3 with the desired number of risk buckets, and 4 with the desired number of risk factors.
 The number of test projects must be an integer between 0 and 1000, the number of risk buckets must be an integer between 1 and 10, and the number of risk factors must be an integer between 1 and 10.
-You can also specify the output file format as either 'excel', 'csv', or 'tsv' by adding the -o option, like this: python scripts/generate_project_risk_data.py -p 10 -b 3 -f 4 -o csv

 Note: Make sure you have the required dependencies installed (see the Requirements section above) before running the project.